 Just as the keto crowd and the carb demonizing folks had it wrong, the protein demonizing folks do, also.

 The trendy carb-bashing days that we are leaving behind us are just a recycling of Dr. Atkin’s low carb movement, which began in the 70’s and came back in the mid to late 90’s when he republished his book.
-Since he died of a heart attack in 2003 and *that* doesn’t bode well for his dietary theories the trend needed new faces and new theories for this new generation of protein fanatics to feel good about loading their plate with bacon, eggs, and a steak first thing in the morning.
+Since he died of a blood clot in 2003 and *that* doesn’t bode well for his dietary theories the trend needed new faces and new theories for this new generation of protein fanatics to feel good about loading their plate with bacon, eggs, and a steak first thing in the morning.
 So it has been for the last 10-15 years.